 Christian, that’s the road we are to take.
 Without minimizing for one moment the horrors or atrocities ourselves and our fellow humans are capable of – without for a second trying to pat down the excruciating pain and heartbreak and legitimate suffering that is borne out of sin working itself out through our fellow man – we are called to love our neighbor, and our enemies, as ourselves.
 It is how we are to be known – by our love.
 And that love is patient, it is kind, it doesn’t envy or boast, it isn’t arrogant or rude.
 Love doesn’t insist on it’s own way (does this not fly in the face of everything we are told we are entitled to in our current age?), it is not irritable or resentful, it doesn’t rejoice at wrongdoing, but rejoices with the Truth.
 Love bears all things, believes all things, hopes all things, endures all things.

 Can I poke with a stick a little bit?
-I love the Disqus and comment sections on blogs and websites as much as any other bibliophile; I like to read current events, and I often look to the comments for expanded insight, for challenges to my own perspectives, and for the plain ol’ enjoyment I take in humanity.
+I love the Disqus and comment sections on blogs and websites as much as anyone else; I like to read current events, and I often look to the comments for expanded insight, for challenges to my own perspectives, and for the plain ol’ enjoyment I take in humanity.
 But lately, it has been a complete trainwreck.
-Every failboat that has ever sailed has had it’s port of origin in the comments section of any given online media.
+Every failboat that has ever sailed has had its port of origin in the comments section of any given online media.
 It is grievous.
 I am not talking about worldly people speaking like worldly people.
 I have seen complete strangers, bearing the name of Christian, completely destroy each other on public forums.
 I have seen and heard Christian friends tear apart the candidates vying for our votes this November.
 I have myself contributed to the public scorn and disgust of both candidates, and brothers and sisters, these things should not be.
 I am not saying I don’t have visceral responses to some of the filth disguised as news that the media puts out for public consumption.
 But can I warn myself, and you while you’re here?
 We can’t let our love grow cold.
 Galatians 5:14-16 tells us:

 The whole law is made complete in this one command: “Love your neighbor as you love yourself.”
 If you go on hurting each other and tearing each other apart, be careful, or you will completely destroy each other.